PaloAltoNetworks/terraform-prisma-sase-modules/modules/policy/README.md

 ## Policy Module

-This Terraform Module creates a Policy and Objects to be created and managed by Palo Alto Networks Prisma SASE service.
+This Terraform Module creates a Policy and Objects to be managed by Palo Alto Networks Prisma SASE service.

 ## Example